tinyclub/linux-lab/README.md

 It supports:

 * Capacity
-    * From 32G to 512G and even 1T, 2T
+    * From 32G to 512G and even 1T, 2T, 4T
+* Products
+    * High Speed U Disk, Solid U Disk, Portable disk, Solid disk (NVME / SATA)
 * Systems
     * Top6 Linux Distributions and even more based on your requirement
-    * Include Ubuntu 18.04-22.04, Deepin 20.5+, Fedora 34+, Mint 20.2+, Kali, Manjaro
+    * Include Ubuntu 18.04-22.04, Deepin 20.8+, Fedora 37+, Mint 21.1+, Kali, Manjaro
 * Features
     * Boot from any powered-off 64bit X86 Machine, include PC, Laptop and MacBook
-    * Boot from any running Windows, Linux and macOS and run in parallel with them
+    * Boot from any running Windows, Linux and run in parallel with them
     * Switch from or to any running Windows, Linux without poweroff
     * Multiple Linux Lab Disks can boot or switch from/to each other
     * Support timezone setting of different systems transparently, without manual setting